A penile implant, or penile prosthesis, is a treatment for erectile dysfunction (ED).

 You may be able to return to work within a few days, but it may take several weeks to fully recover.
 You should be able to resume sexual activity in about four to six weeks.

-About 90 to 95 percent of inflatable penile implant surgeries are considered successful.
-That is, they result in erections suitable for intercourse.
-Among men who have had the surgery, 80 to 90 percent report satisfaction.
+Many inflatable penile implant surgeries are considered successful.
+(That is, they result in erections for intercourse.)
+Among men who have had the surgery, around

 Penile implants mimic a natural erection so you can have intercourse.
 They don’t help the head of the penis to get hard, nor do they affect sensation or orgasm.

 As with any type of surgery, there’s a risk of infection, bleeding, and formation of scar tissue following the procedure.
-Rarely, mechanical failures, erosion, or adhesion require surgery to repair or remove the implant.
+Rarely, complications like mechanical failures, erosion, or adhesion need surgery to repair or remove the implant.

 If you have an established medical cause for ED, your insurer may cover the cost in whole or in part.
 Total costs depend on a variety of factors such as: